Table of Contents

 I encourage you to consider which substance(s) would be best given your situation and reasons for taking a journey with a psychedelic.
 After perusing the materials above, check out the following links for useful info on psychedelics: psilocybin - here's a comprehensive 2-hour presentation by Huberman Lab, here's a guide for psilocybin (see: proper dose & finding the best spores and guidance to grow your own).
 Ayahuasca (here's a powerful short video), LSD and a popular empathogen being used with good effects with PTSD and other serious emotional issues, is MDMA - here's an excellent guide for MDMA.
 There's also 5MeO-DMT which offers an intense psychedelic experience but is considered by some to be suitable only for those with previous exposure to psychedelics, and there are other views as well as studies of improvements of anxiety and depression.
 Ketamine is another substance worthy of consideration (see info below).
 Also under the psychedelic healing tent, is Ibogaine, a plant-based medicine that has established itself as an excellent option for breaking free of severe addiction and for some, a powerful way to work with trauma (see more info below).
 Enjoy this 2023 Joe Rogan interview where Rick Doblin describes his experiences with Ibogaine (1st 45 min).
 An excellent option for accessing the current clinical and research-based understanding of these substances is Andrew Huberman's Podcast where you can search for any that you're curious about.

 Cannabis continues to get attention in the medical community.
 It has been found to be effective for some folks for dealing with chronic pain as well as for emotional healing (e.g., cannabis healing center).
 From my personal experience and from my clients' reporting as well as from other folks in the community, I don't recommend the use of cannabis as a path to healing for most people.
 Here's an excellent podcast on the effects of Cannabis on mind and body.
 Among other issues, it can be associated with increased risk of heart attack and stroke.
 In my experience, cannabis with high THC levels can be addictive.
 In many situations, the positive effects of THC fade over time and can lead to mental and emotional issues that are tough to see within oneself without stopping its use.
 I'm seeing more clients with some of these issues.
 It seems they can't think clearly with daily THC use for some months or years.
 This 10/4/24 article in New York Times focuses on some of the newly discovered possible serious negative effects of regular cannabis use for some users - check it out.
-Also, there are some reports (truth or rumor?) that some cannabis sold on the street is laced with fentanyl - it's good to know your source.
+Also, there are some reports that some cannabis sold on the street is laced with fentanyl - it's good to know your source.

 Whatever your choice of substance(s), it's wise to test whatever you plan to use so you'll know what you're taking.
 For example, it is clear that fentanyl is being found in a variety of substances sold on the street.
 But it isn't the only dangerous substance that may be added to what you think you're buying.